It is known that early language acquisition has to happen naturally, but how exactly can TEYL teachers help young learners learn a language?

 On the other side, there are almost no disadvantages of early language instruction.
 For instance, some parents argue with this opinion out of fear that their children will become so immersed in the foreign culture and neglect their own national heritage, but that rarely happens.

 Although there are no disadvantages of starting English language instruction at an early age, we cannot rely solely on the early start to develop greater proficiency in our students.
-There are certain factors that affect the TEYL policy and its implementation.
+Certain factors affect the TEYL policy and its implementation.

 The prerequisites for success in second language acquisition include: